keeshii/ryuu-play/README.md

 ### Adding bots

 You can create autonomous AI players on your private server.
-They work as regular players, but you have to create decks for them.
-Initially there is one bot loaded, called `bot`, but you can always add more.
+They work as regular player that always has time to play with you.
+Initially there is one bot loaded, called `bot`, of course you can always add more.
 They are defined in the file `ptcg-server/start.js`.

 ```
 botManager.registerBot(new SimpleBot('bot'));